 “In four years of booking garden speakers for our Master Gardener monthly lecture series, I have had the pleasure of hearing many first-rate presentations, but Marianne’s recent talk on her new book was the best ever.
 Marianne is so knowledgeable and yet so warm and engaging.
 Her column and her book showcase her considerable writing skills, and she brings the same witty turns of phrase to her public speaking.
-Her enthusiasm for all things horticultural is contagious and conveying that enthusiasm, I have learned, is the mark of a
+Her enthusiasm for all things horticultural is contagious .”

 – Jill J., Virginia

 VIRTUAL EVENT?
 ALL TALKS ARE AVAILABLE AS LIVE WEBINARS!

 “I believe strongly that engaging and energizing an audience is the number one priority for a speaker.
 Groups are diverse, and individuals may feel discouraged by the realities of their landscape even when their skill level is high.
 I enjoy putting them at ease while providing an encouraging and educational talk that approaches difficult questions with humor, empathy, and experience.” –Marianne Willburn

 Please contact Marianne using the form below for availability and fees.

 Please allow up to two business days for response.

 Marianne Willburn, Bio